 Sometimes your expectations may not be in line with what other people are willing to accommodate.
-You have the final say on what you are and are not willing to accept.
+That’s okay – in fact, it happens all the time.
+The important thing to remember is that you have the final say on what you are and are not willing to accept.

 There are a few questions you want to ask yourself when someone won’t respect your boundaries.

 Is the boundary reasonable?
 Does it respect the other person’s boundaries?